Brock Faber: College

-During the 2020–21 season, his freshman year, Faber recorded one goal and 11 assists in 27 games for Minnesota.
+During the 2020–21 season, his freshman year, Faber recorded one goal and 11 assists in 27 games for the University of Minnesota.
 Following the season, he was named to the All-Big Ten Freshman Team.

 During the 2021–22 season, his sophomore year, Faber recorded two goals and 11 assists in 28 games for Minnesota.
 Following the season, he was named to the All-Big Ten First Team and was named Big Ten Defensive Player of the Year.